The BreakBread Literacy Project: BreakBread Magazine

 - Name, age, location

-- Submission title, genre, wordcount (or number of poems/ number of visual pieces)
+- Submission title, genre, wordcount (or number of poems/ number of visual pieces) and trigger warnings (if applicable)

 - A list of previous publications (within reason—if your list is lengthy give us the highlights!)